xyproto/algernon/README.md

     * Teal: .tl (same as .lua but with type safety)
     * HyperApp: .hyper.js or .hyper.jsx (rendered as HTML)
 * Other files are given a mimetype based on the extension.
-* Directories without an index file are shown as a directory listing, where the design is hardcoded.
+* Directories without an index file are shown as a directory listing, where the design is hard coded.
 * UTF-8 is used whenever possible.
-* The server can be configured by commandline flags or with a lua script, but no configuration should be needed for getting started.
+* The server can be configured by command line flags or with a lua script, but no configuration should be needed for getting started.

 Features and limitations
 ------------------------